jasonknight/gopress/docs.md

 ```go
 func (o *TermRelationship) FindByTermOrder(_findByTermOrder int) ([]*TermRelationship, error)
 ```
-FindByTermOrder searchs against the primary key term_order and will return []*TermRelationship,error This method is a programatically generated finder for TermRelationship
+FindByTermOrder searchs against the database table field term_order and will return []*TermRelationship,error This method is a programatically generated finder for TermRelationship

 ```go